 Teach your curriculum through blog posts, videos, and presentations.

 At our agency, we encourage and support our staff to build their personal brands and be leaders in the subjects and tools they are passionate about.
-This is an ultimate goal at our agency, because we unconditionally promote learning and education, and we encourage our people to take it as far as they can.
+This is an ultimate goal, because we unconditionally promote learning and education, and we encourage our people to take it as far as they can.
 As you can see through our events and workshop page, our staff run their own group workshops on topics like influencer marketing and ecommerce marketing, and more to come.

 Every member of our team is encouraged to teach at events, not just a select few.
 Our people present at conferences, meetups, panels, and workshops.